vernistage/battleship/README.md

 ##Conclusion

-We wrote a Ruby on Rails application with a Javascript simulation of Battleship.
+We paired together and wrote a Ruby on Rails application with a Javascript simulation of Battleship.